evry-bergen/knative-workshop/labs/0-setup/README.md

      --filename https://raw.githubusercontent.com/knative/serving/v0.4.0/third_party/config/build/clusterrole.yaml \
      --filename https://raw.githubusercontent.com/knative/build-templates/master/kaniko/kaniko.yaml
    ```

+   Sometimes you get an error message here if so run it again.

 1. Monitor the Knative components until all of the components show a `STATUS` of
    `Running`: